pangpang20/gaussdb-python/docs/basic/adapt.rst

 .. seealso::

-    - `PostgreSQL date/time types
+    - `GaussDB date/time types
       <https://www.postgresql.org/docs/current/datatype-datetime.html>`__

-- Python `~datetime.date` objects are converted to PostgreSQL :sql:`date`.
+- Python `~datetime.date` objects are converted to GaussDB :sql:`date`.
-- Python `~datetime.datetime` objects are converted to PostgreSQL :sql:`timestamp` (if they don't have a `!tzinfo` set) or :sql:`timestamptz` (if they do).
+- Python `~datetime.datetime` objects are converted to GaussDB :sql:`timestamp` (if they don't have a `!tzinfo` set) or :sql:`timestamptz` (if they do).
-- Python `~datetime.time` objects are converted to PostgreSQL :sql:`time`
+- Python `~datetime.time` objects are converted to GaussDB :sql:`time`
   (if they don't have a `!tzinfo` set) or :sql:`timetz` (if they do).
-- Python `~datetime.timedelta` objects are converted to PostgreSQL :sql:`interval`.
+- Python `~datetime.timedelta` objects are converted to GaussDB :sql:`interval`.

-PostgreSQL :sql:`timestamptz` values are returned with a timezone set to the `connection TimeZone setting`__, which is available as a Python `~zoneinfo.ZoneInfo` object in the `!Connection.info`.\ `~ConnectionInfo.timezone` attribute::
+GaussDB :sql:`timestamptz` values are returned with a timezone set to the `connection TimeZone setting`__, which is available as a Python `~zoneinfo.ZoneInfo` object in the `!Connection.info`.\ `~ConnectionInfo.timezone` attribute::